Carlotta Walls LaNier: College and career

 Following her graduation from Central High in 1960, LaNier attended Michigan State University for two years.
 However, her father was unable to find a job because of the crisis surrounding his daughter, and they moved to Denver, Colorado.
 LaNier graduated from Colorado State College (now the University of Northern Colorado) and began working at the YWCA as a program administrator for teens.
 In 1977, she founded LaNier and Company, a real estate brokerage company.

-For over 30 years, LaNier has worked as a professional real estate broker.
-She is currently working with Brokers Guild-Cherry Creek Ltd., and formerly worked with Prudential Colorado Real Estate.
-She is a member of Metrolist, Inc.
+For over 30 years, LaNier worked as a real estate broker.
+She worked with Brokers Guild-Cherry Creek Ltd., and formerly with Prudential Colorado Real Estate.
+She was a member of Metrolist, Inc.

+In 2015 Vanessa de Luca, the editor of Essence magazine, was invited to moderate a "Celebrating Women of the Civil Rights Movement" panel by Michelle Obama during Black History Month at the White House.
+LaNier was a member of the panel arranged by Essence magazine.
+The others were lawyer Sherrilyn Ifill from the NAACP, the National Action Network's Janaye Ingram, Chanelle Hardy of the Urban League and Charlayne Hunter-Gault.

 LaNier has been a member of the Colorado Aids Project, Jack and Jill of America, The Urban League, and the NAACP.
 She was also the president of the Little Rock Nine Foundation, an organization dedicated to ensuring equal access to education for African American students.